DatPham1618/AdventureGame/README.md

 pip install pygame

 ## How to Play
+- Start the game and select your bird color from the main menu.
-- Press the SPACE BAR to make the bird flap.
+- Press SPACE BAR to make the bird flap and gain altitude.
-- Try to dodge pipes
+- Navigate the bird through gaps between pipes.
+- Each successfully passed pipe pair earns one point.
+- The game ends if the bird collides with pipes, the ground, or flies off-screen.
 ## Features

 - Classic Flappy Bird gameplay